 The Export of electrical machinery in Dubai has increased from AED 2.4 Billion in 2012 to AED 5.8 Billion in 2017 with re-exports staying stable during this period.

 China, Iraq and India have are promising export markets for electrical control boards with Oman, Jordan and India being excellent importers of Copper Cables.
-Moreover, an exponential export ratio for Lamps has been seen in Oman, China and Germany.
+Moreover, the exponential export ratio for Lamps has been seen in Oman, China and Germany.
 The export value of these items reached to AED 4.1 Billion in 2017.

 The electrical machinery and equipment manufacturing sector in Dubai is a highly diversified sector covering over 20 sub-activities with the largest share in the production of Electrical motors and generators as well as power distribution equipment